Skip to main content

 1 set-- 10-15 reps on the first set.

-When done, bring your knees to your chest, wrap your arms around the lower legs, stretch your knees to your chest, and feel the lower back stretch.
+When you're done, bring your knees to your chest, wrap your arms around your lower legs, and stretch your knees to your chest.
+Feel the stretch in your lower back.

 Comments